-I’m Skye McNeill, a textile and surface pattern designer, artist and daydreamer based in the beautiful Pacific Northwest US.
+I’m Skye McNeill, an illustrator, surface pattern designer, textile artist and daydreamer based in the beautiful Pacific Northwest US.
 I create fresh, whimsical work inspired by nature, travel and storytelling.
-I want to help bring more joy, curiosity and compassion to your daily life through the items you choose to wear and have around you.

 hey there!